-The full registration fee, general fee, and first tuition payment are due the month a student enters school.
+For new students enrolling after school has started, the full registration fee, general fee, and first tuition payment are due the month a student enters school.
 The balance of tuition due to the school will be prorated based on the enrollment date and the number of school days remaining.